 “I think he was the perfect example of what represents the St. Louis Cardinals.
 The toughness.
 The grit.
 The grind.”

 But then Smith said, “When I was giving him a hard time, he’d say, ‘Ozzie, let me tell you something.
 If I had played shortstop, they would probably never know who you are.’

 ‘King of the Hill’

 “He was King of the Hill and all those platitudes and perhaps the greatest pitcher ever,” said McCarver, who caught Gibson regularly from 1963-69 and again in the mid-1970s.
 “I’m not going to say he was the greatest, but he was close.
 He was in the running.
 And that says a lot right there.”

 McCarver’s words choked as he discussed his friend, his emotions getting the better of him.
 But then he thought of the 2014 St. Louis Baseball Writers’ dinner, on the 50th anniversary of that World Series championship team and the way Gibson poked fun at all his teammates on stage.

 “He laughed at Bob Uecker.
 He laughed at Dick Groat.
 He laughed at Mike Shannon.
 He laughed at me,” said McCarver, his mood lightening for a moment.
 “He laughed at the things we accomplished because we accomplished a lot.”

-Before the dinner, Uecker had tricked Gibson into thinking Groat was Julian Javier, who wasn’t on hand, when Gibson approached Groat from behind.
-Gibson had asked “Hoolie” how he was doing and Groat wasn’t amused.
+Before the dinner, Uecker had tricked Gibson into thinking Groat was Julian Javier, who wasn’t on hand.
+When Gibson approached Groat from behind.
+Gibson had asked “Hoolie” and how he was doing.
+Groat wasn’t amused.